 I started my martial arts journey when I was three years old in Kung Fu and Karate.
 Then, as a teenager, I began competing in Kickboxing, Muay Thai, and Boxing.
-With 34 fights in the ring and a handful of fights outside of the ring (unfortunately), I have a pretty good idea of what works in self-defense and what doesn’t.
-That said, all of these self-defense moves require actual training.
+With 34 fights in the ring and a handful of fights outside of the ring (unfortunately), I have a pretty good idea of what fighting moves work in self-defense and what doesn’t.
+That said, all of the best self-defense moves require actual training.
 I don’t believe that judo chopping someone in the throat or a pressure point will do anything in the real world, especially if you are a woman fighting off a bigger man.

 The reality is, in order to defend yourself, you must spend time learning a martial art.
-In this article, I will give you five (5) moves that I believe are the most effective for defending yourself in any situation.
+In this article, I will give you five (5) self-defense moves for beginners that I believe are the most effective for defending yourself in any situation.

 1. Elbows and Knees

 In a street altercation, you want to avoid punching with your fists.
 Contrary to popular belief, boxing in a street fight will usually end with you breaking your hand.
 This is because there are many small, fragile bones in our hands that break easily.
 That is why using your elbows, and your knees at close range are ideal.
-The best way to learn proper technique is by studying the art of Muay Thai.
+The best way how to learn self-defense techniques is by studying the art of Muay Thai.

 2. Front Kicks, Side Kicks, and Round Kicks